Eyeing Asian market, Ecuador begins crude exports in larger vessels

 “It better positions our crude in international markets,” Petroecuador’s newly installed Chief Executive Pablo Luna told reporters.

 The Gem No. 2 also loaded some 700,000 barrels of Napo crude.
-Both parcels were purchased by Petrochina (601857.SS), which earlier this month won a tender to buy some 2.16 million barrels of Ecuadorian crude from Punta Gorda and Balao.
+Both parcels were purchased by Petrochina, which earlier this month won a tender to buy some 2.16 million barrels of Ecuadorian crude from Punta Gorda and Balao.

 Petrochina agreed to pay a $2 per barrel premium over the indexed price of Oriente crude for the portion exported via Punta Gorda, Petroecuador said.